hbkworld/open-api-tutorials/tutorials/programmers_toolbox.md

 ![Running Notar side-by-side with an Open API application](../images/multi_client_support.gif)

 Another example would be to have a software application prepare the module for a measurement, and then prompt the user to press the Control button on the module to start measuring.

-To prevent accidentally starting and stopping a measurement, it is also possible to disable the Control button.
+To prevent accidentally starting and stopping a measurement, it is also possible to disable the Control button programmatically.

 ## Transducer Detection and Setup